TayMcQuaya/Comic-M/README.md

    - Click the upload area or drag and drop images to import them.
    - Alternatively, click "Load Project" to load a previously saved `.json` file.
    - All uploaded images appear in your library for easy access.
+   - Drag images within the library to reorder them.

 2. **Choose a Layout**:
    - Browse through the extensive list of available panel layouts.
    - Each layout shows a preview and description.
    - Click on your preferred layout to select it for the current page.

-3. **Add Images to Panels**:
+3. **Add Images / Backgrounds / Stickers**:
+   - Use the sidebar tabs to switch between adding Panel Images, Backgrounds, or Stickers.
-   - Click on a panel, then click an image from your library to place it.
+   - **Panel Images**: Drag images from your library to panels.
-   - Alternatively, drag images directly from your library to panels.
+   - **Backgrounds**: Drag images from your library onto the canvas (outside panels) or select a predefined style.
+Use the "Apply This Image to All Pages" button if needed.
+   - **Stickers**: Drag images from your library onto a specific panel.
+(Note: Stickers must be dropped *on* a panel).

-4. **Adjust Images**:
+4. **Adjust Elements**:
-   - Use the zoom slider to resize images within panels.
-   - Use the position controls to pan and position images perfectly.
+   - **Panel Images**: Use the zoom slider/input and position controls in the right sidebar.
+   - **Stickers**: Select a sticker, then use the size slider/input and position controls in the right sidebar.
-   - Images automatically maintain their aspect ratio.
+   - Images and stickers automatically maintain their aspect ratio.

-5. **Add Text and Speech Bubbles**:
+5. **Add Text and Bubbles**:
    - Select a panel, then click the "Add Text" button.
-   - Choose from various font families optimized for comics.
+   - Click the palette icon on a text bubble to open the formatting popup.
+   - Choose fonts, adjust size/color/line-height (using slider or direct input), apply styles (bold, italic, etc.).
+   - Select bubble styles (speech, thought, caption, shout, whisper, jagged, or no bubble).
+   - Position the bubble tail.
-   - Adjust size, color, and apply effects like outlines, shadows, and opacity.
+   - Apply effects like outlines (with thickness/color control), shadows, and opacity.
-   - Select bubble styles (standard, whisper - dotted, jagged - no outline).
-   - Drag to position text anywhere within the panel.
+   - Drag to position text anywhere within the panel; use the rotation slider/input for angles.

 6. **Manage Pages**:
    - Add new pages to create longer comics.
-   - Each page can have a different layout.
+   - Each page can have a different layout and background.
    - Navigate between pages using the page controls.
+   - Click "Reorder Pages" to open a modal where you can drag-and-drop pages into a new sequence.

 7. **Save Your Project**:
-   - Click the "Save Project" button in the editor toolbar to download your current work as a `comic-project.json` file.
+   - Click the "Save Project" button in the editor toolbar to download your current work as a `.json` file (you'll be prompted for a filename).

 8. **Export Your Comic**:
-   - Click the "Download Comic" button to save your finished creation as a PDF.
+   - Click the "Download Comic" button to save your finished creation as a PDF (you'll be prompted for a filename).
    - All pages are combined into a single PDF document.

 ## Panel Layouts